 Paid advertising has its place in marketing, and while it can help start momentum, it’s not the long-term solution to your success.
 It’s only getting more expensive and more competitive.
 Spending more money is not the answer.

 CRO helps you focus your efforts on getting more of the right kind of customers.
 You’re not trying to convert random people – just the ones that are already most likely to buy it.

 CRO is free because you’re working with the traffic you already have to your website.
 You’re not spending money driving new visitors – just focusing on doing a better job with new users once they visit your site.

 Customer acquisition costs are often high.
 Customer acquisition costs can increase up to 7x more to convert a new customer than it does to sell to an existing one.
 If you double your conversion rate, you halve your customer acquisition cost.

 Put yourself in the visitor’s shoes and look for things that are confusing or difficult.
-Confusing website design and layout could be why you’re not converting.
+Complicated website design and layout could be why you’re not converting.
 Look at things like:

 There’s no one better to tell you about potential issues than the people you’ve already converted.
 Consider using surveys to collect user feedback.
 Look for patterns in that feedback to find the other problems to fix.

 Let’s say your goal is to increase the number of phone consultations.
 Though these are free, they are essential because they help you close the sale.

 You hypothesize that adding testimonials may increase the number of consultations you schedule.

 You decide to compare your conversion rates using split-testing to show some testimonials to a portion of the audience, but not the others.